Applies to Platform: Microsoft Windows 7, 10, 11

 - Plug a USB flash drive in your computer: the software application should detect the USB flash drive automatically.

-- Click on the folder icon to select the image that should be burned.
+- Click on Flash from File to select the image that should be burned.

-- Click on Write to start the burning process.
+- Click on Flash! to start the burning process.

 - Wait for the application to copy the image on the USB Flash Drive (this may take a few minutes).